Watchdog group files IRS complaint, says Bloomberg using charity as political tool

 His strategy appears to be paying off, as Bloomberg has risen into a top-three contender in most national polls despite two difficult debate appearances and not having secured a single delegate yet.

 Bloomberg's opponents have attacked him on his wealth and how he uses it.
 One debate flub that drew even more criticism Bloomberg's way was a comment he made on Democrats' success in the 2018 midterm elections.
-The billionaire was taking credit for funding Democrats' electoral success when he caught himself saying he "bought" the seats that gave Democrats a House majority.
+The billionaire was taking credit for funding Democrats' recapture of the House of Representatives when he caught himself saying he "bought" the seats that gave Democrats a House majority.

 CLICK HERE TO GET THE FOX NEWS APP